 - Collection buckets must have sealed lids and feature The Caroline Foundation logo and CCRT Charity Number – CHY 12210

-- The Caroline Foundation designates one individual with overall responsibility for ensuring that each collector signs a “Sign In” and “Sign Out” form to ensure that no bucket has been tampered with in any way.
+- The Caroline Foundation designates two individuals with overall responsibility for ensuring that each collector signs a “Sign In” and “Sign Out” form to ensure that no bucket has been tampered with in any way.

-- The designated individual and one other count the collection, record the amount (for reconciliation with banking details at later stage), and the process is completed with signatures from the two counters.
+- Two designated individuals and one other count the collection, record the amount (i.e. income summary) and the process is completed with signatures from the two counters.

 - Records are kept of quantities of tickets or programmes issued to sellers.